• 4.5/5 out of 207+ reviews.

 How do I choose the right weighted blanket for my toddler?

 More and more parents are discovering the benefits of a weighted blanket to help their toddler sleep better.
 But how do you choose a weighted blanket for a toddler?
 It's important to choose the right weight for your toddler.
-You can follow our rule of thumb: take about 10% of your toddler's body weight.
+You can use our rule of thumb: take about 10% of your toddler's body weight.
 Many occupational therapists recommend adding 0.5 kg to 1 kg to this.

 HELP!
-What to do if nothing helps?
+What to do when nothing helps?

 We hope this article has given you a bit more clarity about your toddler's sleep rhythm and that the tips help you improve your toddler's sleep quality.